hwheeler01/hwheeler01.github.io/people.md

         <img src="{{ site.baseurl }}/images/grace.jpg" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
-Grace is a junior majoring in Bioinformatics and Biology in the Interdisciplinary Honors Program.
+Grace is a senior majoring in Bioinformatics and Biology in the Interdisciplinary Honors Program.
 Her interest in genetics and bioinformatics began in her high school biology course and after she discovered the field of genetic counseling.
 After college, she is planning on attending graduate school and pursuing research or becoming a genetic counselor.
 In her free time she enjoys spending time with friends and family, running, reading, and listening to music, her favorites are Hozier and Remi Wolf.
 </figcaption>
 </figure>
 <br>